AdhamElShafie/manhwa-translator/README.md

 So far it can:
 	- detect text in an image.
 	- remove said text and (somewhat) fill in the missing background.
-	- add new text to the same location as old text (somewhat).
+	- add new text to the same location as old text and auto adjusts it to fit box.

 Missing:
 	- actual manhwa-style translation.